HTTuong/To-do-list/README.md

 # Getting Started with Create React App
-This is To do List project.
+This is a To do List project with React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts